jmetzger/training-mariadb-basics-en/README.md

   1. Diagnosis and measurement of performance
      * Konkrete Beispiele aus der Praxis, um Performance-Probleme einzugrenzen
-     * Indentifizierung von langsamen und suboptimalen Queries
+     * Identify slow and not-optimal queries

   1. Performance und optimization of SQL statements
      * Optimal use of MySQL datatypes